sequentech/step/README.md

 Please note that screenshots will be created in `/workspaces/step/packages/admin-portal/screens` folder.
 You can delete this folder if you want to stop accumulating them and start fresh to populate it.

+Please note as well that the admin portal/keycloak won't work in your local machine in this configuration.
+To revert it to the original configuration after the tests, you have to:

+1. Run the VS Code command `logs.restart.keycloak`.
+2. Run the VS Code command `start.admin-portal`.

 ### Nightwatch E2E Tests: voting-portal